UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_05.md

 4                     Almond Delight   R  Cold    2     200    1.0   14.0       1        25      3     1.0  0.75  34.384843       110        2       8
 ```

+After we pivot, we have multiple column indexes which we should reset to
+avoid any confusion.

 Notes: Script here

 <html>